 There are many simple things you can do to avoid getting infected with the germs that cause pneumonia.
 These include washing your hands regularly, cleaning surfaces that are touched often and by many different people (countertops, phones, doorknobs), and coughing or sneezing into a tissue or your elbow or sleeve.
 You can also prevent pneumonia by stopping or reducing smoking, limiting the time you spend in or around smoke, and by getting vaccinated when appropriate.
 There are several vaccines that can prevent infection with the bacteria or viruses that cause pneumonia:

 - Haemophilus influenzae type b (Hib)

 People living with HIV (HIV+) are more vulnerable to pneumonias of all kinds because they have a weakened immune system.
-Certain pneumonias lead to an AIDS diagnosis, such as Pnuemocystis (PCP), recurrent pneumonia (more than once in a year’s time), and active TB.
+Certain pneumonias lead to an AIDS diagnosis, such as Pneumocystis (PCP), recurrent pneumonia (more than once in a year’s time), and active tuberculosis (TB).

 PCP has been the most common opportunistic infection and the most common pneumonia in HIV+ people since the beginning of the AIDS epidemic.
 While PCP used to be fatal for many HIV+ people, it is now preventable and treatable.
 Drugs to prevent PCP are recommended for all HIV+ people with CD4 cell counts below 200.
 Taking drugs to prevent disease is called prophylaxis.